Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

 \subsubsection{Utilitarian Welfare}

-The utilitarian welfare of an instance is a standard measure of efficiency.
-Finding the price of our proportional fairness axioms for utilitarian welfare quantifies the impact on efficiency when the OFLP system is constrained to be proportionally fair. \begin{definition} [Price of Fairness for Utilitarian Welfare]
+The utilitarian welfare (UW) of an instance is a standard measure of efficiency.
+Finding the price of our proportional fairness axioms for utilitarian welfare quantifies the impact on efficiency when the OFLP system is constrained to be proportionally fair.

-Let $f^*_{UW}$ be the mechanism that returns the solution maximizing utilitarian welfare.
-For utilitarian welfare and fairness property $P$, we define the price of fairness as the worst case ratio (over all location profiles) between the optimal utilitarian welfare and the optimal utilitarian welfare achieved by a facility location satisfying fairness property $P$:
+We now move to compute the prices of 2-IFS and 2-UFS fairness for utilitarian welfare.
+Recall that the solution maximizing utilitarian welfare must be either $0$ or $1$ \citep{CYZ13}.
+To prove the price of fairness lower bounds, we place the agents such that the only feasible 2-IFS/UFS solution lies in the optimal median interval (see, e.g. Figure~\ref{fig:UW}).